Lobular Carcinoma in Situ (LCIS)

 For a summary of studies on tamoxifen and raloxifene, visit the Breast Cancer Research Studies section.

-Aromatase inhibitors are hormone therapy drugs that are part of standard treatment for estrogen receptor-positive breast cancer.
+Aromatase inhibitors are hormone therapy drugs used to treat estrogen receptor-positive breast cancer.

 The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women at higher risk of breast cancer.